Welcome to today's edition of the Rush 24-7 podcast.

 Last night on CBS, they've got this program called The Amazing Race.

-And there's uh I get the the guy leading the race happens to be a ditto head during a challenge segment where contestants were in Dresden, Germany.
+And the guy leading the race happens to be a ditto head.

 They had to answer questions sent to the navigation feature of their car.

-Contestants, Max and Katie, and the car's computer had this exchange.
+Contestants Max and Katie and the car's computer had this exchange.

 John F. Kennedy.

-John Kennedy, right?
+John Kenny, right?

 Yep.

-Which president said tear down this wall?
+Incorrect, which president said, tear down this wall.

-Frigg I think it was, I think it was Reagan.
+I think it was Reagan.

-That was so stupid.
+That was all right.

-I know that.
+I knew that.

 I'm so embarrassed because Ronald Reagan's my favorite president.

-I'm definitely the cigar tromping Republican conservative Rush would be really upset with me for missing that.
+Rush would be really upset with me for missing that.

 When he found out it was Reagan, he said, I'm so embarrassed.

-I'm definitely cigar chomping Republican conservative Rush would be really upset with me for missing that.
+Rush would be really upset with me for missing that.

-Because you have helped in the outreach to the low information voter immeasurably.
+Well, Max, yeah, I might have been, but not now, because you have helped in the outreach to the low-information voter immeasurably.

 Way to go.

-Rush Limbaugh, the cutting edge of societal evolution.
+Rush Lindborn, the cutting edge of societal evolution.

 We're going to start on the phones in San Antonio.